 I’m afraid it’s not sexy, but it’s happening.

-Landlord White Goods & Appliance insurance is a real and new’ish thing, and it’s one of those niche products that’s proving to be a saving grace for landlords that don’t live local to their rental property(ies) and/or if they have a history of excessive spending on replacing or repairing appliances.
+Landlord White Goods & Appliance insurance is a real and new’ish thing, and it’s one of those niche products that’s becoming more widely available.
+The sales pitch is generally targeting landlords that don’t live locally to their rental property(ies) and/or if there’s a history of excessive spending on replacing and repairing appliances.

-Generally speaking, landlords are responsible for repairing and maintaining appliances (e.g. fridge, freezer, cooker etc) that they provide with the rental property, and that can be costly, which is why products like this exist.
+Landlords are responsible for repairing and maintaining appliances (e.g. fridge, freezer, cooker etc) that they provide with the rental property, and that can be costly, which is why appliance insurance exists.

 - Do you need White Goods & Appliance insurance?